floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

     be bound to the uniform buffer bind slots, even if the pass doesn't require uniform data)

 - **sg_apply_viewport()**
-  - clips the viewport to the current framebuffer boundaries (which is actually wrong, but currently requird by WebGPU), and then calls `wgpuRenderPassEncoderSetViewport`
+  - clips the viewport to the current framebuffer boundaries (which is actually wrong, but currently required by WebGPU), and then calls `wgpuRenderPassEncoderSetViewport`

 - **sg_apply_scissor_rect()**